paigerodeghero/CPSC8750/publicWebsite.md

 ## Starting Your Project

-Make a new public github project titled "cuid-cpsc8750" (swapping "cuid" for your Clemson user id (CU ID)).
+Make a new public github project titled "clemsonUsername-cpsc8750" (swapping "clemsonUsername" for your Clemson username).
 It would be helpful when creating it to set the .gitignore file option to "Node."

 Download the project locally and open the folder in your terminal.